thesse1/webmethods-api-gateway-staging/README.md

 ```

 This example showcases HTTP Basic Authentication for the Petstore demo API.
 The following user, group and team are authorized to use the API: testuser_01, testgroup_02 (with testuser_02) and testteam_03 (assigned to testgroup_03 with testuser_03).
 API Gateway will not automatically include the authorized user, group and team in the export.
 Therefore, testuser_01, testgroup_02 and testteam_03 must be included in export_payload.json explicitly.
 The dependent assets (testuser_02, testgroup_03 and testuser_03) will be included automatically.

+> Note: This sample API cannot be deployed on any target environment in the wm_io environment set, because webMethods.io API does not support the Authorize User policy, but it can be deployed in the azure_demo_01 target environments.

 ### petstore-versioning